Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Introduction

 The teleportation protocol assumes an ideal resource state; however, if the resource state shared between the two parties is imperfect, then the teleportation protocol no longer simulates an ideal quantum channel, but rather some approximation of it \cite{PhysRevLett.72.797,PhysRevA.60.1888}.
 This problem has been studied considerably in the literature and is related to the well-known problem of entanglement distillation \cite{BBPSSW96EPP,BDSW96}.
 Recently, it has been addressed in a precise and general operational way, in terms of a meaningful channel distinguishability measure \cite[Definition~19]{KW17}.

 In the seminal work \cite{BDSW96}, a connection was forged between entanglement distillation and approximate quantum error correction.
-There, it was shown that every one-way LOCC\ entanglement distillation protocol can be converted to an approximate quantum error correction protocol, and vice versa.
+There, it was shown that certain one-way LOCC\ entanglement distillation protocols can be converted to approximate quantum error correction protocols, and vice versa.
 Thus, techniques for analyzing entanglement distillation can be used to analyze quantum error correction and vice versa.

 In this paper, we obtain bounds on the performance of teleportation when using an imperfect resource state, and by exploiting the aforementioned connection, we address a related problem for approximate quantum error correction.
 We thus consider our paper to offer two distinct, yet related contributions.
-The conceptual approach that we take here is linked to that of \cite{SW21}, which was concerned with a more involved protocol called bidirectional teleportation.
-Our approach has strong links as well with that taken in \cite{BBFS21}, the latter concerned with bounding the performance of approximate quantum error correction by means of semi-definite programming and the two-extendible channels originally introduced in \cite{KDWW19,KDWW21} (more generally these works considered $k$-extendible channels for $k>2$ as well).
-In fact, our method applied to the problem of approximate quantum error correction can be understood as exploiting further symmetries available when simulating the identity channel in order to reduce the computational complexity required to calculate the bounds given in \cite{BBFS21}.
+The conceptual approach that we take here is linked to that of \cite{SW21}, which was concerned with a more involved protocol called bidirectional teleportation; it is also linked to \cite{KDWW19,KDWW21}, which introduced the set of $k$-extendible channels as a semi-definite relaxation of the set of one-way LOCC channels.
+Our approach has strong links as well with that taken in \cite{BBFS21}, the latter concerned with bounding the performance of approximate quantum error correction by means of $k$-PPT-extendible channels; these channels were introduced in \cite{BBFS21} as a semi-definite relaxation of the set of one-way LOCC channels that forms a tighter containment than $k$-extendible channels alone.
+In fact, our method applied to the problem of approximate quantum error correction can be understood as exploiting further symmetries available when simulating the identity channel, in order to reduce the computational complexity required to calculate the bounds given in~\cite{BBFS21}.